YuriEvan/Evan-Mah-Profile/README.md

 - Agile (new ways of working in digital teams)

 ##### University of Newcastle, Australia
-Bachelor of Business, Majors in Marketing & Management, August 2014 - December 2016
+Bachelor of Business, Majors in Marketing & Management <br>
+August 2014 - December 2016

 ##### PSB Academy, Singapore
-Diploma in Business Adminstration, April 2010 - August 2011
+Diploma in Business Adminstration <br>
+April 2010 - August 2011

 <!-- EDUCATION Section Ends -->